best places to live in Fort Myers Florida

 This guide breaks down the best places to live in Fort Myers, Florida, based on how people actually live, not just which neighborhoods sound good on paper.
 I’ve shown homes in basically every corner of Fort Myers, and the question I get most often from out-of-state buyers is some version of “OK, where should we actually live?”

-This isn’t a lazy top 10 neighborhoods list.
-It’s organized by what you actually want out of your day-to-day life, because the best places to live in Fort Myers depend entirely on whether you want a boat in your backyard, a walkable downtown coffee shop, good schools for your kids, or a 55+ community where your biggest decision of the day is which pickleball court to use.
+This isn’t a lazy top 10 list.
+It’s organized by what you actually want out of your day-to-day life, because the best places to live in Fort Myers depend entirely on whether you want a boat in your backyard, a walkable downtown, good schools, or a 55+ community where your biggest decision is which pickleball court to use.

-Quick context before we dig in: I’m Justin Jamison, a real estate advisor with SERHANT. in Southwest Florida.
+Quick context: I’m Justin Jamison, a real estate advisor with SERHANT. in Southwest Florida.
 I’ve sold over $30M in my first four years and focus on Fort Myers, Cape Coral, Naples, Estero, and Bonita Springs.
-Also yes, I’m 6’10”.
-That’s how the brand name “Not Quite 7 Foot Realtor” happened.
+I’m also 6’10” and a former D1 basketball player and professional minor league baseball player.
+That’s how “Not Quite 7 Foot Realtor” happened.
 Now let’s talk about where you should actually look.

 Best Places to Live in Fort Myers Florida: Quick Answer